 Besides these methods of embroidering names, you can also use

-If you don’t have an embroidery machine, you can use a hand to embroider letters.
-If that too is not interesting enough for you, applique will never fail to satisfy you when creating big-sized letters.
+If you don’t have an embroidery machine, you can use do this by hand to embroider letters.
+If that too is not interesting enough for you, applique is a good choice when creating big-sized letters.
 The good news is that with applique, every size of letters can be embroidered on any type of fabric.